DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/20 Read-Only Data in JSON Format.md

     export default App;

 ---

-This configuration is sufficient for the widget to make a request for data objects.
-If you need to customize the request or process response data, use a [CustomStore](/api-reference/30%20Data%20Layer/CustomStore '/Documentation/ApiReference/Data_Layer/CustomStore/').
-It [requires thorough configuration](/concepts/Common/25%20Data%20Binding/00%20Specify%20a%20Data%20Source/60%20Any%20Other%20Data%20Source.md '/Documentation/Guide/Common/Data_Binding/Specify_a_Data_Source/#Any_Other_Data_Source') if data is shaped on the server.
-However, to customize a GET request, you only need to implement the [load](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/load.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load') function and enable the raw [loadMode](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/loadMode.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#loadMode') (except in the **DataGrid**, **TreeList**, **PivotGrid**, and **Scheduler** widgets).

 This configuration enables the widget to request data objects.
 To customize the request or process response data, use a [CustomStore](/api-reference/30%20Data%20Layer/CustomStore '/Documentation/ApiReference/Data_Layer/CustomStore/').
 Implement its [load](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/load.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load') function and enable the raw [loadMode](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/loadMode.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#loadMode') (except in the **DataGrid**, **TreeList**, **PivotGrid**, and **Scheduler** widgets).